-“Distance programs provide exceptional flexibility,” says Dr. Alan Rogers, Program Chair of Franklin University’s Master of Science in Accounting program.
+“Distance programs provide exceptional flexibility,” says Dr. Beth Vermeer, Program Chair of Franklin University’s Master of Science in Accounting program.
 “Which is especially valuable for working adults or people looking to change careers.
 Today’s technology allows us to facilitate group projects, discussions, and interactive learning in a way that’s similar to the classroom experience, so students don’t miss out on collaborative learning opportunities if they choose to study online.”

-Dr. Rogers adds, “At Franklin University, our courses taught on campus are the same courses as our distance courses.
+Dr. Vermeer adds, “At Franklin University, our courses taught on campus are the same courses as our distance courses.
 The rigor of the curriculum is the same whether you pursue your degree online or in-person.”